ICCV 2025 - Honolulu, Hawai'i

 Details

-3D language grounding focuses on localizing objects in a scene based on language descriptions.
+This is the 3D vision and language challenge for the 2025 ICCV CLVL workshop: Closing the Loop between Vision and Language.
+3D vision and language focuses on localizing objects in a scene based on language descriptions.
 Building on ScanRefer, this challenge uses Multi3DRefer and ViGiL3D to evaluate models’ ability to identify objects in complex scenes and handle diverse linguistic prompts.
-(Organizers: Yiming Zhang, Austin T. Wang, and Angel X. Chang)

 Details